 - Update your site to the latest version of Drupal 6 (core and contributed modules).
 Before upgrading to Drupal 7, disable and uninstall modules you know you won't be using in the new site.
 To help determine which modules to uninstall, you could review the list of modules included in the distribution, which often are found in the download in the directory profiles/[distribution_name]/modules.
 If a given module is not in the distribution and you don't foresee needing its functionality on your new site, you may choose to uninstall it.

 - Do an upgrade to Drupal 7 core.

 - Also upgrade any custom (non-core) data that you intend to keep on your new site.
 At the very least, you'll likely need to migrate Drupal 6 CCK custom fields to Drupal 7 fields.

 - Download the latest release of the distribution.
 Download and extract the latest release and copy your existing site's Drupal 7 version settings.php file and files directory to the sites/default directory in the distribution install.
 This will point the new site to your existing site database.

 - Change your site's 'install_profile' variable to the "machine name" of the distribution.
+[Update: the profile switcher module can help automate this step.]
 Typically a distribution is installed via an "install profile".
 To determine the machine name of your distribution, look in the profiles directory for a directory that's the same as or similar to your distribution's name.
 To tell your site that it is using this distribution, you likely will need to reset a variable in the 'variable' table.
 To do so, download and enable the Devel module and then run the following code at devel/php:

 variable_set('install_profile', '[distribution_name]');where [distribution_name] is the machine name of your distribution.
 Alternately, you can reset the variable by running a command in your database.
 For openoutreach, this would be: